-Declaration of conformity by the Executive Board and the Supervisory Board of JENOPTIK AG in fiscal year 2013
+Declaration of conformity by the Executive Board and the Supervisory Board of JENOPTIK AG in fiscal year dated December 10, 2014

-Under § 161, Paragraph 1, Sentence 1 of the German Stock Corporation Act (AktG) the Executive Board and the Supervisory Board of a stock-listed company are required to issue a declaration once a year that the recommendations of the "Government Commission on the German Corporate Governance Code" as published by the Federal Ministry of Justice in the official section of the Federal Gazette (Bundesanzeiger) have been and are complied with or to advice which recommendations have not been or are not applied and why not.
+Under § 161, Para.
+1, Sent.
+1 of the German Stock Corporation Act (AktG) the Executive Board and the Supervisory Board of a stock-listed company are required to issue a declaration once a year that the recommendations of the "Government Commission on the German Corporate Governance Code" as published by the Federal Ministry of Justice in the official section of the Federal Gazette (Bundesanzeiger) have been and are complied with or to advice which recommendations have not been or are not applied and why not.

-The JENOPTIK AG Executive Board and Supervisory Board support the recommendations of the "Government Commission on the German Corporate Governance Code" and state that pursuant to § 161 Paragraph 1 Sentence 1 of the German Stock Corporation Act:
+The JENOPTIK AG Executive Board and Supervisory Board support the recommendations of the "Government Commission on the German Corporate Governance Code" and state that pursuant to § 161 Para.
+1 Sent.
+1 of the German Stock Corporation Act:

-Since the last declaration of conformity of December 2012, the recommendations of the "Government Commission on the German Corporate Governance Code" ("Code") in the version dated May 15, 2012 have been followed with the following exception stated under 1. and 2. and will be followed in the version dated May 13, 2013 with the following exceptions stated under 1. - 4.:
+Since the last declaration of conformity of December 2014, the recommendations of the "Government Commission on the German Corporate Governance Code" ("Code") in the version dated June 24, 2014 have been complied with the following exceptions stated under 1. to 4 and will be followed with the exceptions stated under 1., 3. and 4. in future with the exceptions: